gaurav-behera/smai-assignments/assignments/2/README.md

 ![pca_word_embeddings_2_comp_words.png](figures/pca_word_embeddings_2_comp_words.png)

-(Below inference done with the help of LLMs)

 The first principal component, encodes something along the lines of emotions.
 The high -ve values represent emotions or something with some level of engagement, whereas the high +ve values represent neutral objects with little level of emotion.

 The second principal component, encodes something along the lines of distinction between animate/biological and inanimate/artificial.
 The high -ve values are related to living beings or actions associated with life, whereas the high +ve values represent inanimate or artificial objects.